-If you could turn the clock back, would you make changes/improvements design of the project

-- > What actions will you take based on the wildfire declaration? - Using the Swiss Cheese Model, try to predict what holes may form in this type of situation, and how can you act to mitigate or eliminate them? - Discuss the human factors and reactions affecting you, your firefighters, and the agency regarding the decision to declare a wildfire.
+- If you could turn the clock back, would you make changes/improvements design of the project in the planning/NEPA stage? - What actions will you take based on the wildfire declaration? - Using the Swiss Cheese Model, try to predict what holes may form in this type of situation, and how can you act to mitigate or eliminate them. - Discuss the human factors and reactions affecting you, your firefighters, and the agency regarding the decision to declare a wildfire.